 Avital Meshi is a New Media Artist.
-She is an incoming PhD student of the Performance Studies Program at UC Davis and she holds an MFA from The Digital Art and New Media program at UC Santa Cruz.
-She holds a BFA from the School of The Art Institute of Chicago and a BSc and an MSc in behavioral biology from The Hebrew University of Jerusalem, Israel
+She is an incoming PhD student of the Performance Studies Program at UC Davis and she holds an MFA from The Digital Art and New Media program at UC Santa Cruz and she holds a BFA from the School of The Art Institute of Chicago and a BSc and an MSc in behavioral biology from The Hebrew University of Jerusalem, Israel

 Avital Meshi was born and raised in Israel.
 She currently lives and works in the San-Francisco bay area.